george-hawkins/arf-drone/eachine-qx95.md

 The LED strip comes with foam mounting pads to fix the strip in place on the rear posts of the frame.
 I pulled off these foam pads and instead held it in place with one of the rubberbands meant for the FPV camera (along with some twists of wire) as this makes it much easier to move the strip when you need to access the USB connector.

+I took out the FPV camera on my QX95 which gave me lots of room for the buzzer but if you want to keep the camera then a nice alternative setup, where space is more constrained, is a [combined buzzer and LED strip](https://www.banggood.com/Matek-WS2812B-LED-Board-With-5V-Buzzer-For-Naze-32-Skyline-32-Flight-Controller-p-991715.html) - fitting this though means desoldering the cable for the existing LED strip before fitting the new one (which is all shown in [this video](https://www.youtube.com/watch?v=TihDtgvOLsc&feature=youtu.be&t=41)).

 ---

 Increased the roll/pitch expo from 0 to 0.55 and the yaw expo from 0 to 0.35 as per <http://www.propwashed.com/learning-rate-mode/>.

 Painless360 (when working with ArduCopter rather than Betaflight) use rates of 25% and 15% respectively for these values.

+I haven't found anything really good on rates and expos in Betaflight - [this video](https://www.youtube.com/watch?v=sGl7KBfZYZA) explains things a bit but you'd already need to have thought about the linear relationship between stick movements and quadcopter movements that exists before these adjustments are applied.
+Oscar Liang goes into more details [here](https://oscarliang.com/rc-roll-pitch-yaw-rate-cleanflight/), although his initial screenshot comes from an old version of Cleanflight and this is an area where things have changed a lot (which is reflected in comments and updates in the text).

 ---